stklem/med_migration/README.md

 **TO DO, when final 2019 data is posted**
 * assemble comparison table of the differing values by UNHCR data source
+* Look into which ships came via the Central route and were diverted to Spain or another country because the Italian or Maltese government refused to allow them to disembark.
+For example, this [August 2019 incident](https://elpais.com/elpais/2019/08/20/inenglish/1566295598_196996.html)
 * reach out to Kobo/UNHCR (stats@unhcr.org) to get their API to work
-* * Questions for UNHCR: why does Greece not have recorded land arrivals until 2018?
+  * Questions for UNHCR: why does Greece not have recorded land arrivals until 2018?
 Why does Spain not have public monthly data until 2017?